-TSOP17XX are provided with Band Pass Filter, Automatic Gain Control (AGC) and Integrator to avoid changes in output due to noises or other disturbances.
-Noises and Data signal are distinguished by using carrier frequency, burst length and duty cycle.
-Data Signals should satisfy following conditions.
+TSOP17XX are provided with Band Pass Filter, Automatic Gain Control (AGC), and Integrator to avoid changes in output due to noises or other disturbances.
+Noises and Data signals are distinguished by using carrier frequency, burst length, and duty cycle.
+Data Signals should satisfy the following conditions.

 TSOP module has an inbuilt control circuit for amplifying the coded pulses from the IR transmitter.
-A signal is generated when PIN photodiode receives the signals.
+A signal is generated when the PIN photodiode receives the signals.
 This input signal is received by an automatic gain control (AGC).
 For a range of inputs, the output is fed back to AGC in order to adjust the gain to a suitable level.
-The signal from AGC is passed to a band pass filter to filter undesired frequencies.
-After this, the signal goes to a demodulator and this demodulated output drives an npn transistor.
-The collector output of the transistor is obtained at pin 3 of TSOP module.
+The signal from AGC is passed to a bandpass filter to filter undesired frequencies.
+After this, the signal goes to a demodulator and this demodulated output drives an NPN transistor.
+The collector output of the transistor is obtained at pin 3 of the TSOP module.

-Members of TSOP17xx series are sensitive to different centre frequencies of the IR spectrum.
-For example TSOP1738 is sensitive to 38 kHz whereas TSOP1740 to 40 kHz centre frequency.
+Members of the TSOP17xx series are sensitive to different center frequencies of the IR spectrum.
+For example, TSOP1738 is sensitive to 38 kHz whereas TSOP1740 to 40 kHz center frequency.

-Carrier frequency of the received signal should be close the center frequency of the band pass filter of the device.
-For eg : Carrier frequency should be close to 38KHz for TSOP1738.
+The carrier frequency of the received signal should be close to the center frequency of the bandpass filter of the device.
+For eg: Carrier frequency should be close to 38KHz for TSOP1738.

 Burst Length should be longer than or equal to 10 cycles/burst and lesser than or equal to 70 cycles/burst.